 Before shelves had books, they were used to hold scrolls and later held a square manuscript made of folded sheets of paper or other material called a codex.
 The codex was the precursor to the modern book.
 The shelving of these items can be traced back to at least the first century BC, but the shelving of books with the spine facing out dates back to 1535 when the first spines with printing were placed on books.

 Between the time when scrolls and the codex were placed on shelves, and the time when the spine of the book began to face out on a shelf, books were organized in every possible arrangement except with the spine out.
 They were placed horizontally, on the fore-edge (the edge opposite the spine), or were placed with the forage facing out.

-There are a number of libraries around the world who still continue to showcase this system.
-One in particular, the Chained Library at Hereford Cathedral in the United Kingdom, is the largest library in the world that still has all the chains, rods, and locks still intact.
-The Chained Library began in the 17th century and holds the Hereford Gospels, an 8th century illuminated manuscript, along with 229 other medieval manuscripts which are still chained to their shelves as they were when the library started.
+Several libraries around the world continue to showcase this system.
+One, in particular, is the Chained Library at Hereford Cathedral in the United Kingdom.
+It is the largest library in the world that still has all the chains, rods, and locks still intact.
+The Chained Library began in the 17th century and holds the Hereford Gospels, an 8th century illuminated manuscript, along with 229 other medieval manuscripts that are still chained to their shelves as they were when the library started.

 Sources: Smithsonian, Time, The Paris Review, Hereford Cathedral, LA Times